croaky/laptop/learn/books/paysys/cards.md

 Consumers have grown to expect rewards on their cards.
 Because there isn't much interchange revenue on debit cards, debit cards have less valuable rewards.

+Acquirers earn revenue from
+"interchange plus" (card network fee assessed to acquirer plus "x cents per transaction plus y% of transaction value)

+## Acquiring

+From a merchant perspective,
+the "acquirer" is the entity that sold the merchant their account and with whom they deal with day-to-day.
+It might be a bank, processor, gateway, or sales org.

+From a card network's perspective, the "acquirer" is the bank that belongs to the network and has contractual liability for the actions of it clients.

+The acquirer's roles may include:

+* providing POS devices to accept cards
+* "front-end processing" handling authorization message processing.
+  This is real-time and fixed fee.
+* "back-end processing" handling settlement and clearing in batch.
+  The back-end processor applies interchange to transactions, handles chargebacks and disputes, and handles reporting.
+Fixed fee per transaction plus exception fees.
+* acquiring bank.
+Every card network transaction must use an acquiring bank.
+  Share of the discount fee.

+New entrants such as Square have dramatically simplified merchant statements and associated pricing and terms.

+## Payment Facilitators

+New card network operating rules allow a firm to act as a "payment facilitator" to sign up and process payments for small merchants.
+Examples are PayPal, Square, and Stripe.

+Payment Facilitators are sometimes referred to as "aggregators" because they aggregate many smaller merchants to be processed by a single acquirer.